Overview

 listenForMessageInConversation: {subscribe: (_, __, {pubsub}) => {return {[Symbol.asyncIterator]: () => pubsub.asyncIterator(["NEW_MESSAGE_SENT"])}}},

-Want to learn more about the AsyncIterator
+Want to learn more about the AsyncIterator interface?
+Check out the MDN Web Docs.

-Update the Mutation
+Update the Mutation resolver

-is publishing the right event, but it's not passing anything along with it.
-In order for our subscribe
+The resolver function for Mutation.sendMessage is publishing the right event, but it's not passing anything along with it.
+In order for our subscribe function to receive the new data, our mutation needs to pass it along as its payload.

-Jump to resolvers/Mutation.ts
+Jump to resolvers/Mutation.ts.

 - Scroll down to where we call

-resolver.
+pubsub.publishin theMutation.sendMessageresolver.
 Currently, we pass a second argument to this call, an object.

 await pubsub.publish("NEW_MESSAGE_SENT", {});